brissons/mandelbrot-server/README.md

 # mandelbrot-server
 Server for the mandelbrot explorer application.
+It has one endpoint that accepts transformation specifications for the Mandelbrot set.